basho/riak_pb/README.md

 The Riak PBC protocol encodes requests and responses as Protocol Buffers messages.
 Each request message results in one or more response messages.
-As message type and length are not encoded by PB they are sent on the wire as:
+As message type and length are not encoded by PB, they are sent on the wire as:

     <length:32> <msg_code:8> <pbmsg>